deactivated/pcbre/README.md

 # PCBRE

+**WARNING** This branch is currently non-functional. **WARNING**

-PCB is an open source package for semiautomated and manual PCB reverse engineering.
+PCBRE is an open source package for semiautomated and manual PCB reverse engineering.

 ## Documentation and Support